wdporter/acim/text/1-the-meaning-of-miracles/ii-revelation-time-and-miracles/index.md

 ---

-5.&emsp;Revelations are indirectly inspired by me because I am close to the Holy Spirit, and alert to the revelation-readiness of my brothers.
+5. Revelations are indirectly inspired by me because I am close to the Holy Spirit, and alert to the revelation-readiness of my brothers.
 ²I can thus bring down to them more than they can draw down to themselves.
 ³The Holy Spirit mediates higher to lower communication, keeping the direct channel from God to you open for revelation.
 ⁴Revelation is not reciprocal.